BillyPurvis/oxygen-template/README.md

 Sources
 - Images: unknown, found on Wallbase
-- Font: Roboto by Christian Robertson
+- Font: Roboto Slab (title) and Roboto (text) by Christian Robertson

 Have fun creating your own quick biography page!